ViiSE/psd/README.md

 # psd
-Simple python scheduler for one task
+Simple python scheduler for one task.

 Usage
 -----